-No. Rule R2.1(a) requires the appeal to state the "grounds" for the appeal, i.e., why you think the protest or appeals committee's decision or procedures were incorrect.
-Note: it is strongly recommended that the grounds be clear, short and to the point.
+No. Rule R1.1(a) requires the appeal to state the "grounds" for the appeal; i.e., why you think the protest or appeals committee's decision or procedures were incorrect.
+Note, it is strongly preferred that the grounds be clear, short and to the point.
 Please remember to date the appeal.
-In addition, the appeal shall include the US Sailing Appeals & Requests Information Form, which will ask for all the relevant documents and information required by rule R2.2 that are available to the appellant, including the names, mailing addresses and email addresses of the people listed in rule R2.2(e).
+In addition, the appeal shall include the Appeals & Requests Information Form, which will ask for all the relevant documents and information required by rule R1.2 that are available to the appellant, including the names, mailing addresses and e-mail addresses of the people listed in rule R1.2(e).

 Should I send my appeal if I haven't received the written decision from the protest committee?
-No. Rule R2.1(a) requires that the written decision being appealed be submitted with the appeal.
-Note that the 15-day time limit in rule R2.1(a) for sending an appeal begins the day you receive the written decision.
-Rule 65.2 addresses how to obtain a written decision from the protest committee.
-Rule R2.1(b) addresses what to do if your protest or request for redress was never heard by a protest committee.
+No. Rule R1.1(a) requires that the written decision being appealed be submitted with the appeal.
+Note that the 15-day time limit in rule R1.1(a) for sending an appeal begins the day you receive the written decision.
+Rule 63.6(b) addresses how to obtain a written decision from the protest committee.
+Rule R1.1(b) addresses what to do if your protest or request for redress was never heard by a protest committee.